openxtra/openxtra.github.io/_articles/skimp-server-room-air-conditioning.md

 Also to think about is that server room temperature is rarely uniform EVEN if you  		are running it at 20°C, there will be places in the room that are 15°C (right  		in front of the output vents) and other places in the room that are 25-30°C (right  		behind the nodes).
 Any unexpected mixing or circulation of the air in a room running  		at 30°C and you could have 35-40°C ambient air entering some nodes some of  		the time, and at those temperatures I’d expect failure in a matter of days to weeks,  		not years.
 The warmest I’d ever run ambient air is 25°C in a workstation  		environment, 22°C in a server/cluster environment (where hot spots are more  		likely to occur).

-This article has been reproduced with permission from a posting on [Beowulf mailing list](http://www.beowulf.org/mailman/listinfo/beowulf) by [Robert G. Brown](http://www.phy.duke.edu/~rgb/) Duke University Dept. of Physics.
+This article has been reproduced with permission from a posting on [Beowulf mailing list](http://www.beowulf.org/mailman/listinfo/beowulf) by [robert](http://www.phy.duke.edu/~rgb/) Duke University Dept. of Physics.

 We would like to express our thanks to Robert for allowing us to reproduce this article.